Last Updated on September 16, 2020 by Creative Parenting

 And it’s one that comes with high highs and low lows.

 But it’s a change that’s a part of growing up, and ultimately makes everyone’s lives easier.

-When you think about potty training, you might imagine it going quickly, or even being able to do it in just a few days.
+When you think about potty training, you might imagine it only takes a day or two.

 You might even think your planning chart with rewards of stickers and M&Ms will work great…